hamatoma/laraknife/README.md

 There is a defined order of the property of a given group.

 Example:
-- scope: "state"
+- scope: "status"
-- members: "active", "inactive", "locked", "deleted" There are 4 members in SProperty with the names "active" ... "deleted".
+- members: "active", "inactive", "locked", "deleted"

+There are 4 records in SProperty with the names "active" ... "deleted".
 Each has the scope "state".

 The attributes are:
 - scope: defines the group the property belongs to
 - name